lexuantien07/product-management/README.md

 ## API Documentation

-The API documentation is available at [http://localhost:{port}/docs](http://localhost:3000/docs) when the server is running.
+The API documentation is available at [http://localhost:{port}/docs](http://localhost:3000/docs) with Swagger when the server is running.

 ### Authentication